Skip to content

 Fellowships and Internships

-The Alliance Defending Freedom First Year Fellowship gives outstanding law school graduates with a passion for religious liberty, to protect life, and to defend the family the opportunity to get hands on experience litigating constitutional cases.
+The Alliance Defending Freedom Litigation Fellowship gives attorneys within their first three years of practice with a passion for religious liberty, protecting life, and defending the family the opportunity to get hands-on experience litigating constitutional cases.
 Fellows will assist a variety of seasoned practitioners with litigation cases, from the investigative stages, through discovery and motions practice, and into trial.
-In some cases Fellows may have the opportunity to assist with cases on appeal.
+In some cases, Fellows may have the opportunity to assist with cases on appeal.
 Assistance may include case evaluation and development, legal research, and drafting of legal briefs.
 Fellows may also contribute to public policy through legal scholarship and public advocacy.
-In short, Fellows will be an integrated, contributing part of the ADF legal advocacy team.
-The Fellowship will produce specialized training that will position first year lawyers for success and provide a competitive advantage for those interested in pursuing public interest law.
+In short, Fellows will be an integrated, contributing part of the ADF Legal Advocacy team.
+The Fellowship will produce specialized training that will position new lawyers for success and provide a competitive advantage for those interested in pursuing public interest law.

-Fellows may choose to work in an ADF office located in or near Washington, D.C., or Scottsdale, Arizona.
-Applicants are expected to have sat for a relevant state bar examination prior to beginning their Fellowship.
+Fellows will work from the ADF Office in Lansdowne, VA.
+Applicants are expected to have sat for a state bar examination prior to beginning their Fellowship.

 Interested applicants should submit the following:

-• A cover letter which details your commitment to the mission of Alliance Defending Freedom;
+• A cover letter that details your commitment to the mission of Alliance Defending Freedom

 • At least three letters of recommendation, including one from a pastor, priest, or other minister.